-Stakeholder Type Issues Raised IRC's Response to Issues Raised Increasing levels of automation, digitisation and robotics in the manufacturing industry.
+Increasing levels of automation, digitisation and robotics in the manufacturing industry.
 Investigate the impact of automation, digitisation and robotics on process manufacturing occupations and determine the implications for skill development.
-The need to incorporate sustainability principles and Lean manufacturing.
-Incorporate Lean manufacturing through the inclusion of units in Competitive Systems and Practices from the MSS Sustainability Training Package.
+The need to incorporate sustainability principles and lean manufacturing.
+Incorporate lean manufacturing.
 Incorporate sustainability principles, including circular economy, as appropriate.
-Regulators N/A N/A Registered Training Organisations (RTOs) The need for a stronger focus on industry trends such as Lean manufacturing, sustainability and advanced technologies (e.g. by incorporating electives from competitive systems and practices qualifications).
-Review selection of qualification elective units from MSM, MEM and MSS in areas such as 3D printing, automation/robotics, hand tools, injection moulding & Lean manufacturing.
+Regulators N/A N/A Registered Training Organisations (RTOs) The need for a stronger focus on industry trends such as lean manufacturing, sustainability and advanced technologies (e.g. by incorporating electives from competitive systems and practices qualifications).
+Review selection of qualification elective units from MSM, MEM and MSS in areas such as 3D printing, automation/robotics, hand tools, injection moulding & Lean Manufacturing.
 Incorporate sustainability principles, including circular economy, as appropriate.
 Need to improve units to make them fit- for-purpose.
 Review and update units to: improve the elements and performance criteria removal of the Range Statement make foundation skills more explicit remove duplication of assessment requirements across units.
 Qualification packaging rules incorporate deleted and updated units from PMC, PMA and PMB.
 Remove reference to PMC in packaging rules.
 Review refences to PMA and PMB to reflect updates.
 Length of the Certificate III and IV qualifications is a barrier to enrolment for employers and learners.
 Review qualifications in line with contemporary job role requirements.

-Stakeholder Type Issues Raised IRC's Response to Issues Raised Training Boards/Other N/A N/A State and Territory Training Authorities (STAs) N/A N/A Unions N/A N/A Please add other categories as appropriate N/A N/A
+Training Boards/Other N/A N/A State and Territory Training Authorities (STAs) N/A N/A Unions N/A N/A Please add other categories as appropriate N/A N/A